hkust-taco/mlstruct/getting-started.md

 This is the MLscript artifact of the paper *MLscript: Principal Type Inference in a Boolean Algebra of Structural Types*.
 It consists of an SBT (Scala Build Tool) project with an implementation of MLscript and a comprehensive test suite.
 The implementation can be compiled both to the JVM and to JavaScript (using ScalaJS), allowing it to be tried in the browser.

-- The `shared/src/main/scala/mlscript/` directory contains the sources of the compiler MLscript.
+- The `shared/src/main/scala/mlscript/` directory contains the sources of the MLscript compiler.

 - The `shared/src/test/scala/mlscript` directory contains the sources of the testing infrastructure.